Invasion HistoryFirst Non-native North American Tidal Record: 1904

 Boyd, Milton J.; Mulligan, Tim J; Shaughnessy, Frank J. (2002) <missing title>, California Department of Fish and Game, Sacramento.
 Pp. 1-118

-California Department of Fish and Wildlife (2014) <missing title>, California Department of Fish and Wildlife, Sacramento CA. Pp. 1-36
+California Department of Fish and Wildlife (2014) Introduced Aquatic Species in California Bays and Harbors, 2011 Survey, California Department of Fish and Wildlife, Sacramento CA. Pp. 1-36

 Carlton, James T. (1989) <missing title>, <missing publisher>, <missing place>.
 Pp. <missing location>